krb5/krb5/doc/rst_source/krb_admins/backup_host.rst

 When you back up a secure host, you should exclude the host's keytab file from the backup.
 If someone obtained a copy of the keytab from a backup, that person could make any host masquerade as the host whose keytab was compromised.
+In many configurations, knowledge of the host's keytab also allows root access to the host.
 This could be particularly dangerous if the compromised keytab was from one of your KDCs.
 If the machine has a disk crash and the keytab file is lost, it is easy to generate another keytab file.
 (See :ref:`add_princ_kt`.)
 If you are unable to exclude particular files from backups, you should ensure that the backups are kept as secure as the host's root password.

 Backing up the Kerberos database